Office of the Mayor

 Mayor Masters - Biography

-This activism is long-lived, and started with his religious faith.
-Formerly known as the "Wonder Boy Preacher," the Rev. Thomas Masters began preaching at age four, was a licensed minister at age 9 and was ordained at age 12, taking God’s message to the masses worldwide.
+Mayor Bishop Masters’ community activism is long-lived and started with his religious faith.
+Formerly known as the “Wonder Boy Preacher”, Bishop Thomas Masters began preaching at age four, became a licensed minister at age 9 and was ordained at age 12, taking God’s message to the masses worldwide.

-Mayor Masters has empowered residents to fight crime in their neighborhoods, continues to regularly sponsor job fairs, obtained college scholarships for City students and brought local health care experts together to brainstorm on ways to fight negative health and lifestyle issues.
+Mayor Masters has empowered residents to fight crime in their neighborhoods, obtained college scholarships for City students and brought local health care experts together to brainstorm on ways to fight negative health and lifestyle issues.

 He is the City’s liaison to the Riviera Beach Education Advisory Board, and a member of both the U.S. Conference of Mayors and the National Conference of Black Mayors.